Timinator2000/Algorithm_X/09 - advanced techniques/04 - sudoku data structure.md

         # your reducing code goes here
 ```

-Next, in the constructor of my SudokuSolver class, I will use a dictionary comprehension to create an instance of a `SudokuCell` for each location in the grid.
+Next, in the constructor of my `SudokuSolver` class, I use a dictionary comprehension to create an instance of a `SudokuCell` for each location in the grid.
 Using the `(row, col)` tuple as the dictionary key makes it easy to get a pointer to a cell as the groups are built.

 ```
 class SudokuSolver(AlgorithmXSolver):

     def __init__(self, grid: List[List[str]], values: str):

-        # Calculate size and box size so that one
-        # class works for different size Sudokus.
+        # Calculate size and box size so that one class works for different size Sudokus.
         size = len(grid)
         box_size = int(size ** 0.5)

         self.grid = {(row, col): SudokuCell(grid[row][col], values) for row in range(size) for col in range(size)}

 ```
 It would have been just as easy to create a two-dimensional array of `SudokuCell` instances.
 I chose to use a dictionary to hold the cells to intentionally blur the visual of a Sudoku grid.
-It can be beneficial to think in terms of rows, columns and boxs as compared to hanging on to the visual of a two-dimensional grid.
+I find it beneficial to think in terms of rows, columns and boxs as compared to maintaining the visual of a two-dimensional grid.

 Continuing in the constructor, I create a list of `SudokuGroup`s for the rows, another for the columns and a third for the boxes.